mpacaud/Anticipating-the-consumption-needs-of-non-residential-properties-in-Seattle/README.md

 ## Objectives

-Therefore, this project seeks to develop a model capable of predicting the total energy consumption and greenhouse gas emissions of non-residential buildings for which these values have not yet been measured, based in particular on their structural data and the 2016 surveys.
+Therefore, this project seeks to develop a model capable of predicting the total energy consumption and greenhouse gas emissions of non-residential buildings for which these values have not yet been measured, based in particular on their structural data and the 2016 measurments.
-What's more, the Energy Star score is tedious to calculate using the approach currently in use.
-Its value in improving predictive performance is also being evaluated in this project.
+Furthermore, the Energy Star score is tedious to calculate by the current approach.
+Its value in improving predictive performances is also being evaluated in this project.

 ## Folder tree